ErasylCoder/AinalayinAI-/README.md

 # AinalayinAI-
 This is an AI-powered mental well-being assistant for Telegram.
-It provides a private